ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/Deep Dive into EarthCODE.md

 ---
 # Deep Dive into EarthCODE

+This deep dive targets platform providers and integrators.
+If you need general background first, see [Step 1: Understand EarthCODE Terminology](/Getting%20started%20with%20EarthCODE/#step-1-understand-earthcode-terminology).

-As described in [Step 1: Understand EarthCODE Terminology](/Getting%20started%20with%20EarthCODE/#step-1-understand-earthcode-terminology) EarthCODE provides an integrated ecosystem designed to support scientists through the full lifecycle of doing Open Science.
+EarthCODE provides an integrated ecosystem designed to support scientists through the full lifecycle of doing Open Science.
 EarthCODE was designed around supporting the work of scientists and developers from ESRIN, the ESA Science Clusters, the ESA Science Hub, and EC and ESA- Funded Activities.

 A detailed concept of what EarthCODE is and the different actors involved can be seen in the figure below:
 <!--